What is Digital Security?

 Why People Are Taking Digital Security Seriously Now?

-A few years ago, security felt like something only big companies worried about.
+In the past, digital security felt like something only large companies had to worry about.
 That’s not the case now.
 Now even individuals are targets.
-And the thing is, attackers don’t need to break into everything.
-They just need one mistake.
+And most breaches don’t happen because of highly complex attacks.
+All they need is just one mistake.

-A simple way to remember it: digital security is part of the bigger cyber security picture.
+A simple way to remember it: digital security sits within the larger cyber security framework.

 There’s no single tool that solves everything.
 Security works more like layers stacked together.

 If one layer is weak, the rest can get affected.
-That’s usually how breaches happen.
+That’s why relying on a single method is rarely enough.

 You’ve probably unlocked your phone using your thumb or your face.
 That’s biometric security using fingerprint and facial recognition system.